Vito Vitale: Sister takes over

 In October 2005, Vitale's rival Maurizio Lo Iacono was shot in Partinico in his car by two men on a scooter with a sawn-off shotgun and a .38 pistol.
-Lo Iacono died in an ambulance on the way to hospital.
+Lo Iacono died in an ambulance on the way to the hospital.
 Lo Iacono, released from jail only a couple of months ago, was probably killed because he was attempting to take over the affairs of Vito Vitale.
 Police speculate that the murder had been ordered by Domenico Raccuglia, who sided with the Vitale clan.